 The Fulbright Program is an excellent resource for non-U.S. citizens to come to the United States to conduct research.
 Please visit the Fulbright website for further information on how to apply for funding.

-The visiting scholar fee is $1,000 per month, with the minimum visit of one month.
+The visiting scholar fee is $1,000 per month, with the minimum visit of three months.
 Visiting scholars are also charged $213 per DS2019 document provided.
 This fee is non-refundable once the application is processed.

 The visiting scholar fee defrays the administrative and other costs of the visiting scholar program.
 The visiting scholar fee is subject to change.